avnbhargav/ML_miniproject_IRISdataset/README.md

     Confusion Matrix → a table that shows actual vs predicted species.
 (Example: 10 flowers were setosa, model got all 10 correct.)

-Thus building an Machine Learning Model that predicts a flowers species just from its measurements
+Thus building a Machine Learning Model that predicts a flowers species just from its measurements